Dhvani-intwala/Cafe-Beats/README.md

 - Yes
 - No

-Operation: when user select yes then the user is asked to Enter his name. when user select no then thanks for visting us! page appears.
+Operation: when user select yes then the user is asked to Enter his name. when user select no then thanks for visting us page appears.

 ----

 #### Main page

-Purpose: To ask enter user name , address and choice of delivery type.
+Purpose: To ask the user to enter the user-name, address, and choice of delivery type.

-operation: when user enter their name then again choice of devlivery type. there are two option are display one of home delivery and second of pick-up option. then again ask to enter there address
+operation: after entering the user name, the user is asked for the choice of the delivery type, which is either home delivery or pick-up, and then the user is asked to enter the address.
 ----

+#### Menu Page

+On the Menu page users are provided with a table format of the menu with the range of items available for order.
+Users will be provdided with five options.

+- Item number - To add the item to the order, users will be provided with feedback showing their selected item has been added to the order list and also a warning message if an invalid input has been entered.
+- P - To preview the current order.
+- R - To remove item number.
+- C - To confirm order.
+- Q - To cancel order, view thank you message and exit the app.

+#### Preview page

+The preview page shows the user's selected order list in a table format.
+The table shows the item details like item name and price.
+Also it provides user the option to return to the menu page by pressing Y.

 </details>